 The result beat analyst expectations and signals that IBM is potentially nearing the end of negative growth as the company transitions away from legacy hardware businesses to cloud based businesses and cognitive computing.

 The following information does not take into account your personal objectives, financial situation or needs.
 You should consider if the relevant investment is appropriate having regard to your own objectives, financial situation and needs.

 IBM reported third quarter revenues of US$19.15 billion and adjusted EPS of US$3.30, beating analyst estimates of US$18.61 billion and US$3.28 respectively.
 The latest result signals that IBM is potentially nearing the end of negative growth as the company transitions away from legacy hardware businesses to cloud based businesses and cognitive computing.

 IBM provides computer solutions through the use of advanced information technology with core business units including technologies, systems, products, services, software and financing.
 IBM is trying to bridge its operations from the days of high margin hardware and multi-year services contracts to the lower margin model of selling subscription-based use of software stored in the cloud (Software As a Service or “SaaS” platforms).

 At the time of writing, the AtlasTrend Big Data Big Fund own shares in IBM.
 Become an AtlasTrend member to access the full article and more investing insights.
-AtlasTrend makes it easy to invest in global shares built on world trends such as big data.
+AtlasTrend makes it easy to invest in global shares built around world trends such as big data.
 Join AtlasTrend today.
-Sign up for a free 30 day trial.
+Sign up for a free 7-day trial.
 Cancel anytime.